Rust module

 test target which calls that executable, using the rust test protocol.

-This accepts all of the keyword arguments as the
+This function also accepts all of the keyword arguments accepted by the

 test()